algolia/algoliasearch-helper-js/documentation-src/metalsmith/content/concepts.md

 We still keep the ability to input the string parameters, but this interface (that we call **raw**) is exclusive with the higher level one (that we call **managed**)

-This layer on top of the Algolia API even let us create features that don't exist in the Rest API.
+This layer on top of the Algolia API even lets us create features that don't exist in the Rest API.
 We have created some features that rely on multiple queries based on the pattern we found over time.